-Caring for your collections: Freezing water damaged and insect infested collections
+Caring for your collections:

+Freezing water damaged and insect infested collections

 Freezing is an effective alternative to chemical methods for insect eradication in certain types of material, particularly paper-based collections.
 It can also be used to buy time when treating water damaged and mould affected material.
-It provides valuable time to seek assistance from a conservator.
+It provides valuable time to seek assistance from a conservator or occupational hygienist.